Transformers: Beyond the Seventh Art

 ➗ Arithmetics ✖️

-All this is unbelievable.
+All of this is unbelievable.
 But what intrigued us the most at Ponicode was the fact that GPT-3 succeeds (albeit moderately) in understanding arithmetic operations.
 This is because we considered these tasks outside the semantic scope.
 Indeed, it is above all a problem of representation.
 The representation of numbers (considered as syntactic tokens with no order relation) must be extremely precise for arithmetic operations to be included in the model.
 A blog article by John Faben explores this issue and shows the performances and limitations of GPT-3 on arithmetic issues.

 In this section, we briefly introduce the base transformer architecture.